t04glovern/alexa-gadget-cat-feeder/.blog/README.md

 #### Custom Directives

 The final thing you will need to understand before looking at the cat feeder code is custom directives.
-These are similar to the capabilities above however instead of them coming from general alexa interactions, they are custom and fire into a user defined **namespace**.
+These are similar to the capabilities above however instead of them coming from general Alexa interactions, they are custom and fire into a user defined **namespace**.

 An example would best be illustrated by first looking at how the normal directives function.
-Below is the payload that is captured when a notification comes through
+Below is the payload that is captured when a notification comes through.

 ```json
 {